gshipley/enterprise_training/AdminTraining.md

 * service cgcred start
 * service openshift-cgroups start

-To verify that your cgroup configuration is correct, let’s check a few security contexts:
+To verify that your cgroups configuration is correct, let’s check a few security contexts:

 	# ls -alZ /etc/cgconfig.conf